habibimustafa/nomad-dispatch/README.md

 Notes
 - The action installs Nomad using `hashicorp/setup-nomad@main` (configurable via `nomad_version`) and uses `nomad job dispatch` for all dispatch operations.
-- For live log streaming, set `task_name` to a task within the dispatched allocation.
-Logs are streamed with `nomad alloc logs -follow`.
 - Requires `curl` and `jq` (available on ubuntu-latest runners).
 - The parameterized job must be defined in Nomad with appropriate payload/meta handling for the command you intend to run.